2020 Business IT Support Trends

 Over the last several years, we have seen a lack in variation in technology trends.
 The cloud, edge computing and mobility trends have dominated previous years.
-However, in 2020, technological advances in Security, Artificial Intelligence and Machine Learning and Internet of Things Devices introduces some variety to the latest IT trends to ring in the new decade.
+However, in 2020, technological advances by IT companies in Security, Artificial Intelligence, Machine Learning and Internet of Things Devices introduces some variety to the latest IT support trends to ring in the new decade.

 Managed security has had to consistently improve in order to keep up with the ever-changing nature of cyber-threats.
 We will see this come to the forefront in 2020, particularly in the form of centralised security for businesses.

 2020 will see the rise of Next-Generation Anti-virus software and the fall of Traditional Anti-Virus software (TAV).
 TAV uses a set of rules and characteristics to identify known cyber-threats or their variations.
 Whereas NGAV uses machine learning and data science to better detect and prevent endpoint devices from the full spectrum of modern cyber-threats.
-To read more about SentinelOne click here.
+Read more about SentinelOne.

 Similarly, human error remains a large factor in cyber-attacks.
 Businesses are expected to prioritise security measures such as password management in 2020.
 One example of this is SolarWinds’ Passportal which allows businesses and endpoint users to safely store passwords in a centralised vault.
 This means businesses can employ more strict password policies without needing to remember them or unsafely store them elsewhere.
 To read more about Passportal click here.

 Whilst AI and Machine Learning is commonly seen as something to help people, the real benefit will be for business as a modern extension of the industrial revolution.
 2020 will see businesses start to adopt AI applications to boost productivity, allowing businesses to reduce human error and maintain consistency.